brookshelley/brookshelley.github.com/movies.md

     saw this movie, somehow, and I missed some of the book scenes, but overall this was fun.

+58. **The Babysitter**

+    If I'd watched this alone I would've turned it off after a few minutes.
+It was garbage.
+It's like the creators of Scary Movie read Ready Player One, and thought, yea, we can do that.
+Terrible.

 ## 2016

 1. **Nine Lives**